ABDO176ELTAWEEL/deepfake-detection/README.md

 test.json   →   90 pairs  →  used for final evaluation only
 ```

 **Real videos** are assigned to splits based on whether their ID appears in the split's pair list.
-This ensures zero video-level overlap between splits — a critical requirement for unbiased evaluation.
+This ensures zero video-level overlap between splits: a critical requirement for unbiased evaluation.

 ```python
 # Leakage check output (should always be 0)